Houston Psychiatrist

 Ketamine Troche and Rapid Disintegrating Tablets

-Ketamine has been in use as an anesthetic and sedative in operating and emergency rooms for the last 40+ years.
+Ketamine has been in use as an anesthetic and sedative in operating and emergency rooms since around 1970.
 More recently, studies have demonstrated its effectiveness in mental health, most notably in patients with chronic, treatment-resistant conditions like anxiety, depression, PTSD, and chronic pain.
 Ketamine Assisted Psychotherapy (KAP) is an emerging treatment in psychiatry and psychotherapy.
 It combines the medicinal effects of ketamine with therapy in a state that better allows you to access difficult emotions and memories.
+Sometimes we can gain access to our subconscious to better understand our desires and past memories.

 Ketamine shows promise in clinical studies for rapid symptom reduction for individuals with treatment-resistant depression including a reduction in suicidal thoughts.
-The rapid reduction of symptoms stands out against common psychiatric medications that require weeks for full effect and traditional talk therapy, which can take months for significant symptom reduction.
-Ketamine is considered a NMDA receptor antagonist, but some theorize that ketamine works by encouraging neuroplasticity (neuronal growth).
+The rapid reduction of symptoms stands out against common psychiatric medications that require weeks for full effect.
+Traditional talk therapy can take months for significant symptom reduction.
+Ketamine is considered a NMDA receptor antagonist, but it also works by encouraging neuroplasticity (neuronal growth).

 Ketamine assisted psychotherapy takes place in the office under the care of dedicated, trained staff.
-Psychiatrists analyze patient fitness for ketamine: individuals with chronic heart issues, hyperthyroidism, uncontrolled hypertension, among others, should not take ketamine.
+Psychiatrists analyze patient fitness for ketamine.
+Individuals with chronic heart issues, hyperthyroidism, and uncontrolled hypertension should not take ketamine.
 It is important to disclose all over-the-counter and prescription medications to staff to avoid interactions.
 Studies that focus on ketamine often utilize a treatment plan that begins with approximately six sessions in the first 2-4 weeks and then tapered maintenance sessions.
 Treatment that involves therapy will typically include being in the clinic for 2-3 hours.

-Common side effects are: out of body experience, increased heart rate and blood pressure, dizziness, nausea, and sedation.
+Common side effects include out of body experiences, increased heart rate and blood pressure, dizziness, nausea, and sedation.
 These side effects typically dissipate within a few hours.
-Patients in ketamine treatment are not safe to drive for approximately 12 hours, thus must leave the office with a designated driver.
+Patients in ketamine treatment are not safe to drive for approximately 12 hours, so patients must leave the office with a designated driver.

-Ketamine treatment is for patients who have tried psychiatric medications or are looking for another option for treatment-resistant depression and other disorders.
-Ketamine, however, is not the only alternative.
+Ketamine treatment is for patients who have tried psychiatric medications or are looking for another option for treatment-resistant depression and other related disorders.
+Ketamine is not the only alternative.
 Other options for treatment-resistant depression include transcranial magnetic stimulation (TMS) and electroconvulsive therapy (ECT).
 Symptom alleviation may not be permanent, and may require further ketamine treatments.

 If you believe you may be a candidate for Houston ketamine assisted psychotherapy, contact our office at 281-849-4080 for a psychiatric consultation.